22 Questions To Answer Before Building an App & Stop Feeling ‘Screwed’

 #13.
 Are there any design considerations or constraints?

-Do you have any set of corporate guidelines which you need to confirm your technical co-founders?
+Do you have any set of corporate guidelines that you need to confirm your technical co-founders?
 Will it apply to the mobile version?
 Do you have any constraints on the app is going to appear in the App Store?
 Do you have any design preferences for the icons to showcase in the app store?
 Is there something that can fall in the eyes of branding police and you need to push back?

 Please talk to your app developers, and communicate all these queries before you get started.